Scipio94/LEA-Enrollment-Calculator/README.md

 Enrollment calculator to find the days of enrollment for transfer students based on the following following parameters:
 - Enrollment Date
 - Unenrollment Date
+    - In some cases a student was unenrolled durning a non-service day.

 For this particular LEA the following dates are non-service days:
 |Date|